Aurat March: 2018 and 2019 marches

 In her article, Ailia Zehra analyzes a sign reading: "If Cynthia does it, she's applauded.
 If I do it, I'm the villain."
-(Cynthia D. Ritchie – an American living in Pakistan – tweeted a photo of herself on a bicycle to encourage women to use public spaces, unaware of her perceived privileged status as a white woman.
+(Cynthia D. Ritchie – an American living in Pakistan – tweeted a photo of herself on a bicycle to encourage women to use public spaces, unaware of her perceived privileged status as a white woman).

 Nighat Dad, who organized the women's march in Lahore, said that people were angry about the posters because most Pakistanis – especially men – were not yet ready to allow the marchers freedom of choice.
 Dad said that topics such as women's sexuality and their rights to their own bodies are being discussed for the first time because of the march, but "Online harassment has gone too far in terms of death and rape threats to the organizers and also to the marchers."
-According to Nisha Susan, the slogan "Lo Baith Gayi Theek Se" ("See, I'm sitting properly now") is not about woman-spreading but is an opposition to the constant policing of women's bodies.
+According to Nisha Susan, the slogan "Lo Baith Gayi Theek Se" ("Here, I'm sitting correctly") is not about woman-spreading but is an opposition to the constant policing of women's bodies.

 Opponents called the marchers "vulgar" opportunists who had transgressed conservative Pakistani values and replaced a struggle for rights with an anti-Islamic agenda.
 Feminist writer Sadia Khatri describes the narrative in an article, saying that posters advocating education, inheritance, and marital rights receive less attention.
 Feminism based on respectability is not feminism, and gatekeeping encourages oppression.